Ordalies or

 Other art prints by Jean Michel the Younger Moreau

-Opening of the Estates General at Versailles, 5th May 1789 (from Illustration from Illustration from It Castration of Pierre Abélard or Pierre Abailard French philosopher and theologian (1079 to 1142). engraving by Moreau.
-The Coronation Oath of King Louis XVI of France, 1775 Battle of Tertry, 687: Pepin the Younger recognizes the authority of King Thierry III of Neustria (engraving by Jean Michel Moreau) The Princess of Aquitaine, Lampagie, was forcibly married by her father (Eudes) to Moorish captain Munuza (Uthman ibn Naissa) in order to secure peace with the Saracens, 730.
-Engraving by Jean Michel Moreau, dit Moreau le Jeune (1741-1814) Castrating Abelard, illustration from Clergy between clergy and nobility gathered in Parliament in Epernay (Marne) by Charles the Bald (846) The Troelfth Cake, first partition of Poland on the 26th September 1772, engraved by Noel Le Mire (1724-1800) Sacred Pepin the Brief, Basilica of Saint Denis, 28 July 754.
-Engraving The Coronation of Louis XVI of France, 1775
+Opening of the Estates General at Versailles, 5th May 1789 (from Illustration from Illustration from It Charles, brother of King Lothaire, pays tribute to Otto II, who created the Duchy of Lower Lorraine and appointed Charles Duke of Lower Lorraine, 977 (engraving) Castration of Pierre Abélard or Pierre Abailard French philosopher and theologian (1079 to 1142). engraving by Moreau.
+Castrating Abelard, illustration from The Princess of Aquitaine, Lampagie, was forcibly married by her father (Eudes) to Moorish captain Munuza (Uthman ibn Naissa) in order to secure peace with the Saracens, 730.
+Engraving by Jean Michel Moreau, dit Moreau le Jeune (1741-1814) Battle of Tertry, 687: Pepin the Younger recognizes the authority of King Thierry III of Neustria (engraving by Jean Michel Moreau) Sacred Pepin the Brief, Basilica of Saint Denis, 28 July 754.
+Engraving The Coronation Oath of King Louis XVI of France, 1775 Clergy between clergy and nobility gathered in Parliament in Epernay (Marne) by Charles the Bald (846) The Coronation of Louis XVI of France, 1775 The Troelfth Cake, first partition of Poland on the 26th September 1772, engraved by Noel Le Mire (1724-1800)

 Discover more works by Jean Michel the Younger Moreau